Emergent Denoising of SDSS Galaxy Spectra Through Unsupervised Deep Learning: Denoising the spectra

 PReLU was used only in the CS case, as unlike ReLU, it can meaningfully represent negative values.
 It is defined as

 where $\alpha$ is a learnable parameter.
-The objective function for all three models was a mean absolute error (MAE) loss, defined by
+In order to minimise prior assumptions about errors or noise, we adhere to a standard reconstruction loss; the objective function of choice for all three models was a mean absolute error

 where $\hat{S}_{1...N}$ are predicted spectra and $S_{1...N}$ are the originals.
-Crucially, the MAE reconstruction objective exhibits robustness to noise, reducing the influence of outliers in the data.
-This benefit is demonstrated in Appendix~\ref{app:appendixA}, which compares the performance of MAE to that of the more commonly used mean squared error (MSE) objective. \\ We optimise all models using the Adam method \citep[as defined in][]{adam} and an initial learning rate of $10^{-4}$.
+Crucially, the MAE reconstruction objective is robust to training sets containing outliers and noisy data points because it penalises all errors linearly.
+In contrast, the more commonly used mean squared error (MSE) treats the differences between reconstructions and targets quadratically, allowing outliers to dominate the training signal.
+We demonstrate the advantage of adopting MAE over MSE in this specific context within Appendix~\ref{app:appendixA}.
+While promising results have been produced using MSE in previous works, such as \cite{Portillo:20}, our work explores a slightly different reconstruction problem; as the objective is to denoise, we do not want the output to exactly match the input.
+A theoretical study on MAE's benefits in vector-to-vector regression settings can be found in \citet{mae_benefit}, which also experimentally illustrates its behaviour in noisy settings. \\ We optimise all models using the Adam method \citep[as defined in][]{adam} and an initial learning rate of $10^{-4}$.
 This is reduced during training via adaptive learning rate decay with a reduction factor of 0.78.
+Training was stopped once the validation loss plateaued, decreasing by less than $10^{-6}$ over 5 consecutive epochs.